 If you identify discolored wood such as greying or black spots different from the wood’s actual tone, your floor is most likely oxidizing from absorbing a spill, pet accident, or flooding.
 Refinishing your floor can remove the discoloration before the planks need to be replaced entirely.

-If you have any hardwood concerns or refinishing questions, make sure to visit our Thornton Flooring experts in our Rapid City, SD showroom to discuss your hardwood investment and how to preserve it.
+If you have any hardwood concerns or refinishing questions, make sure to visit our Thornton Flooring experts in our North Sioux City, SD showroom to discuss your hardwood investment and how to preserve it.
 With early recognition and proper follow-up steps, you can remove surface damage and keep your lustrous hardwood floors shining through the years!